ProticM/vue-gridmultiselect/docs/gettingstarted/examples.md

 ## Labeling and No Data Messages

-Each label can be customized, both in items and the selected items list by using the following properties:
+Each label is customizable, both in items and the selected items list by using the following properties:

 - __item-label__ (`String`) - Value to be displayed as text within the closable menu on the right.
 Holds the property name of the item object containing the desired value
 - __selected-item-label__ (`String`) - Value to be displayed as text within the selected items on the left.
 Holds the property name of the item object containing the desired value.
 If not provided, __item-label__ is used instead